 OF clause.
 Archived historic data that has aged beyond the specified retention period is automatically purged.

 Flashback data archives retain historical data across data definition language (DDL) changes to tables enabled for flashback data archive.
-Flashback data archives supports a lot of common DDL statements, including some DDL statements that alter table definitions or incur data movement.
+Flashback data archives supports many common DDL statements, including some DDL statements that alter table definitions or incur data movement.
 DDL statements that are not supported result in error ORA-55610.